 According to the Book

 according to the book.
-The purpose of Kata Biblon is to facilitate the reading and study of the New Testament in its original language.
+The purpose of Kata Biblon is to facilitate the study of the New Testament in its original language.

 The text of the Septuagint is the CATSS Rahlfs Septuaginta (University of Pennsylvania Computer Assisted Tools for Septuagint/Scriptural Study Project).